 That’s what you’re up against when you launch a new product.
 People aren’t curious, they do not like surprises, even good ones that only cost three dollars.
 Go figure.
 But this lemming mentality challenges designers to make your product the thing that speaks to the buyer.

-There are words that designers want eradicated, like ‘tweak’ and ‘just’ (as in, ‘if you just move this’).
-Ignore them.
-Clients not understanding how something works is a daily occurance for all professionals, just ask a mechanic.
-What you do need to know about this field is that there’s lots of ego and emotion – yours and ours.
-A good dose of the following will make your life easier:
+Ask what you need to ask.
+Clients not understanding how something works is a daily occurrence for all professionals, just ask a mechanic.
+But it helps to know that in this kind of work there’s lots of ego and emotion – yours and ours.
+A good dose of the following will make your life easier.

-- Patience – Creative work is a back and forth thing.
-It’s not immediatly decisive because there are so many ways of doing one thing right.
-Every stage is laid out in your contract, but you need to be ready for phone calls, meetings, decisions, disappointments, sign offs, and more decisions.
+Creative work is a back and forth thing.
+It’s not immediately decisive because there are so many ways of doing one thing right.
+Every stage is laid out in your contract and scope document, but you need to be ready to put days aside, for phone calls, meetings, decisions, disappointments, sign offs, and more decisions.
 Your attention will be required – usually when your head is down a broken drain or a wrong order came from a supplier.
 Piece by piece you will see your brand, logo, brochure, website, whatever, emerge.
-It’s quite neat actually.
+It’s quite something.
 Best of all, it makes you articulate your passion, something you may not have ever done.

-- Respect – Listen hard, ask questions.
+Listen hard, ask questions.
 This is a collaboration of your imagination and ours, where your business is being interpreted by us.
 It’s plenty weird to have us messing with your creation, but you hired us to take you to another level and not just render what’s in your head, right?
 Right?
-Because this is our kind of communication, our expertise.
+This is our kind of communication, our expertise.
 We’re something like the driver and you’re the navigator.
-Go somewhere new and a wrong turn is inevitable, but it always gets sorted.
 Be thoughtful and curious with your responses.
 You’ll be surprised how helpful this is in getting what you love.

 Go for it, be the chosen melon.